harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >At your feet  heavenly gardens of culture bloom
 >
->From the twinkle of your eyes  civilization and progress  beg to be
+>From the twinkle of your eyes  civilization and progress  flow
 >
 >Your embrace  cradles  all that is  pure
 >